KenanL1/Art-Gallery/README.md

 Reduced server load: Because JWTs are self-contained, the server does not need to query a database or perform other expensive operations to authenticate each request.
 This reduces server load and improves performance.

 Improved security: JWTs are encrypted and signed, which makes them difficult to tamper with or forge.
 This helps to prevent unauthorized access and protects sensitive data.

+### Continuous Integration/ Continuous Development (CI/CD)

+**GitHub Actions** serves as a comprehensive continuous integration and continuous delivery (CI/CD) solution, enabling the automation of your build, testing, and deployment pipeline.
+It offers numerous advantages, including effortless integration with your GitHub repository, which facilitates automatic deployments upon any changes being pushed to the repository.
+This guarantees the continuous availability of the most recent application version.
+GitHub Actions also streamlines and automates the deployment procedure to Google Cloud Run, enhancing efficiency, ensuring consistency, and fostering collaboration within your development workflow

 ### Docker Container